Mathnerd314/stroscot/docs/Commentary/Libraries/Syntax.rst

 * The simplicity principle: I would rephrase this as "common tasks should be easy and clear, difficult tasks should not be obscured by the syntax".
 This is an overall principle for Stroscot but I guess it needs special attention in the syntax.
 * The visibility principle: This can go a few different ways.
 One is that a function should generally be at most one screenful of code.
 Another is that IDE navigation support is a must.
 Another is that if the programmer has a mockup, design document, or reference paper, then this should be able to be included in the code somehow.
 You can pretty much do this with comments (VSCode even hyperlinks them) but maybe there is a better solution.
 On the flip side, it also means syntax should not be noisy and it should always be clear how to write a program in the best style.
 * The feedback principle: A program by itself is inert, no feedback.
 This principle therefore applies to the compiler: compilation progress, execution progress, program state, debugger state, warnings and errors.
 I am not sure it applies to syntax except to ensure that each syntactic construct is localized so it can give a good underline error in VSCode.
 * The tolerance principle: This is sort of Stroscot's principle of no fatal compiler errors.
 Another interpretation is to tolerate syntax errors, e.g. using a large language model that will identify (some approximation of) intent of the program and allow varied syntaxes and input notation.

- The design should be flexible and tolerant, reducing the cost of mistakes and misuse  while also preventing errors
+"The design should be flexible and tolerant, reducing the cost of mistakes and misuse while also preventing errors"
 * The reuse principle: The design should reuse internal and external components and behaviors, maintaining consistency with purpose rather than merely arbitrary consistency, thus reducing the need for users to rethink and remember.

 Going through these, they are a bit hard to apply.
 Per `Wikipedia <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`__  there is the law of least astonishment, which in 1972 read as follows: